Luke 5:33-39 “in a snailshell”

 The Bridegroom has come, bringing new cloth and wine.

-The sons of the bridechamber must drink and dine.
+The guests of the bridechamber must drink and dine.

 Dear GMC, Thank you for your reflection.
 It reminds me that Jesus is the only Life of the Party, and on his command we feast, not fast and wine, not whine.
 Have mercy on us, O Lord.